Superrehtard/old_diaspora_wiki/Wiki-Plan.md

 * Installation instructions -- yes, I know they are elsewhere, too.
 * Unit tests -- tests/ui is referenced but missing
-* API -- documentation / wishlist for an API (see http://scr.bi/d4XGx5)
+* API -- documentation / wishlist for an API (see [this presentation](http://scr.bi/d4XGx5))
-* Data migration  -- migrating data from other silos (such as Facebook) / ideas that will also relate to http://blog.dataportability.org/
+* Data migration  -- migrating data from other silos (such as Facebook) / ideas that will also relate to [DataPortability.org](http://blog.dataportability.org/)
 * Backup & Disaster Recovery -- tips/tricks/how-tos
-* Security optimisation (testing/fuzzing tools to audit Diaspora security such as Ronin: http://bit.ly/96Bex1)
+* Security optimisation (testing/fuzzing tools to audit Diaspora security such as [Ronin](http://bit.ly/96Bex1)

-* Scalability - how-tos etc., getting ready for large scale solutions / systems i.e. 1000s of nodes (http://highscalability.com/)
+* Scalability - how-tos etc., getting ready for large scale solutions / systems i.e. 1000s of nodes (see [High Scalability](http://highscalability.com/))

 *Please add pages you would like added, including a brief outline of the scope of that page.*